psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 - "The mpi driver `mpirun` sends compute jobs to a set of allocated computers."
 - "The mpi software then executes these jobs on the remote hosts and synchronizes their state/memory."
 - "The `print_hostname.py` infers the hostname of the current machine.
 If run in parallel with `mpirun`, it prints several different hostnames."
+- "MPI can be used to split the random sampling into components and have several nodes generate random numbers and report back only the pi estimate of this partition."
 ---

 Lola Lazy is now confident enough to work with the batch system of the cluster.
 She now turns her attention to the problem at hand, i.e. estimating the value of _Pi_ to very high precision.

-One of her more experienced colleagues has suggested to her, to use the _Message Passing Interface_ (in short _MPI_) for that matter.
+One of her more experienced colleagues has suggested to her, to use the _Message Passing Interface_ (in short: _MPI_) for that matter.
 As she has no prior knowledge in the field, accepting this advice is as good as trying some other technique on her how.
 She first explores the documentation of MPI a bit to get a feeling about the philosophy behind this approach.

 > ## Message Passing Interface
 > A long time before we had smart phones, tablets or laptops, [compute clusters](http://www.phy.duke.edu/~rgb/brahma/Resources/beowulf/papers/ICPP95/icpp95.html) were already around and consisted of interconnected computers that had merely enough memory to show the first two frames of a movie (`2*1920*1080*4 Bytes = 16 MB`).